 The scaling process can take a lot of effort and might uncover unexpected issues in your code.
 That’s why it’s so important to trust your app to RoR developers with proven experience who know how to scale it the right way.

-Planning your app’s architecture early on is one of the smartest moves you can make.
-It allows you to develop something robust from the start without running into major issues or having to spend a bigger budget on fixes later.
-Thinking about scalability from day one also makes life way easier for your developers, as it speeds up the scaling process when the time comes.
+Planning your app’s architecture early allows you to develop something robust from the start without running into major issues or having to spend a bigger budget on fixes later.
+It also makes life way easier for your developers, as it speeds up the scaling process when the time comes.

 This is what you can do before starting your product.